 Someone, somewhere, once said there was a geocaching challenge that requires you to find 10 or more multi-caches in a day.
-That sounds like something that needs to be achieved, but obviously requires a location that actually has a sufficient number of appropriate caches within close proximity.
+That sounds like something that needs to be achieved.
+However it obviously requires a location that actually has a sufficient number of appropriate caches within close proximity.
+Ideally, there was a series of Multis over at Walkern that fitted the bill.

-There is such a location at Walkern.
-There’s a series of 19 multi-caches there, all of which require the decoding of just a single piece of information – some numbers from a yellow fire hydrant at the entrance to the recommended parking spot.
-The good news was that a previous finder had given me the necessary information, so I’d got the final locations for all 19 happily plugged into the GPS when we arrived, which saved an eternity in working stuff out.
+The series has 19 multi-caches, and all can be solved by decoding of just a single piece of information.
+There’s a yellow fire hydrant at the entrance to the recommended parking spot that has some numbers on it.
+The good news was that a previous finder had given me the necessary information.
+I’d therefore got the final locations for all 19 happily plugged into the GPS when we arrived.
+That saved an eternity in working stuff out.

 I had both kids with me and also was accompanied by Happy_Hunter_HP20 and Rachelle from Pat&Roch.
 That made for a bit of a squeeze on the back seat of my car, as the kids take up a disproportionate amount of room.
 Happy_Hunter got the passenger seat in the front on the basis of him being taller than Tall Jack McTall.
 And he got in before Rachelle.